 Before I dive into how I made this Bat Halloween shirt I need to tell you about two new products from Cricut that I used to make it.
 I recently got my hands on the new Cricut Maker and EasyPress and I am in love with these products.
 The Maker can do everything the Explore Air 2 can do along with cutting more delicate materials like tulle and crepe paper and denser materials like chipboard and leather.
 The EasyPress is so much better than using my iron to put Iron-on on shirts, bags, wood, ANYTHING that can take heat!

 How to make your own Bat Halloween Shirt

-Which brings us to today, a Friday of no school that was sure to be filled with lots of photos being taken and a mom who needs the children to coordinate when opportunities like this arise.
-Bright is 11 and in the 6th grade which means he has moved from playing with friends to hanging out with friends, from being totally fine wearing all the cute outfits mom picks out to having a bit more of an opinion about what he wants to wear.
-Because I am that mom we walk this line very carefully.
-I know I can get him to wear pretty much whatever I want as long as I present it in a way that makes it also something he wants…if I want him to wear a Halloween shirt when his younger siblings are dressed in their Halloween attire I’d better be careful with what I present to him, it had better not be cutesy, it needs to be cool!
-Earlier this week I found the perfect cool shirt (we’re all about our baseball shirts around here) at Hobby Lobby and then thanks to Design Space I found the perfect cool image to put on the shirt.
+Bright is 11 and in the 6th grade which means he has moved from *playing with* friends to *hanging out* with friends, from being totally fine wearing all the cute outfits mom picks out to having a bit more of an opinion about what he wants to wear.
+Because I am the mom that needs the matchy-matchy we walk this line very carefully.
+I know I can get him to wear pretty much whatever I want as long as I present it in a way that makes it also something he wants…if I want him to wear a Bat Halloween shirt when his younger siblings are dressed in their Halloween attire I’d better be careful with what I present to him, it had better not be cutesy, it needs to be cool!
+Earlier this week I found the perfect shirt at Hobby Lobby and then thanks to Design Space I found a cool image to put on the shirt.

 Are you ready to create your own Bat Halloween shirt?
 Let’s start with the supply list: